 Joseph is one of the many sons of Jacob (renamed Israel).
 Brothers who are envious of him sell him into slavery at an early age.
 After a period of several trials, God blesses him with the responsibility of overseeing all of Egypt in order to save the entire family from a famine.
 He marries an Egyptian woman and produces two sons named Manasseh and Ephraim (Genesis 46:20).
 Was Joseph's 'interracial marriage' against the will of God?
 Was he and his family considered not true Israelites and rejected?

-Some who study the topics of dating and marriage between "races" in Scripture often overlook the fact that God did not restrict who could and could not leave Egypt in the Exodus.
-Scripture states, "also a mixed multitude went up with them" (Exodus 12:37), meaning that MANY non-Israelites (Egyptians, people from various countries who were also slaves, etc.) left Egypt under the leadership of Moses.
+Some who study the topics of interracial dating and marriage often overlook the fact that God did not restrict who could and could not leave Egypt in the Exodus.
+Scripture states, "also a mixed multitude went up with them" (Exodus 12:37), meaning that many non-Israelites (Egyptians, people from various countries who were also slaves, etc.) left Egypt under the leadership of Moses.
 It was to this mass of people that God gave instructions some have mistakenly used as "proof text" to show that interracial relationships are a sin.

 The 34th chapter of Exodus delineates the creation of a second set of stone tablets containing the Ten Commandments.
 The first set was broken by Moses when, as he was coming down Mount Sinai, he saw the Israelites worshipping a pagan god (Exodus 32).
-The chapter also records a warning, directly from God, that is interpreted by some as FORBIDDING dating and marriage outside of one's race.
+The chapter also records a warning, directly from God, that is interpreted by some as forbidding interracial dating and marriage.
 A careful reading of the pertinent verses, however, shows that this interpretation is incorrect.

 Who is being given the above "interracial" warning?
 It is to all those children of Israel (and many others from differing nations) who were freed from Egyptian slavery (Exodus 12:37).
 The warning concerns marriages between those who will enter Canaan with those who already inhabit the land.
 It is given by God to keep his people PURE in their worship and to keep them from worshipping false (pagan) gods.

-God is not forbidding interracial marriage in an attempt to keep his people of the same race (which they were not).
+God was not forbidding interracial marriage in Israel in an attempt to keep his people of the same race (which they were not).
 He was warning against matrimony that brings two people of differing religious understandings (e.g. one worships pagan gods, the other, the REAL God!) together which will cause chaos!